Table of Contents

 The Cleveland Golf Company Story

 Roger Cleveland founded the brand with his name in 1980.
-His initial goal was to develop quality Persimmon woods, something Roger believed the behemoth brands like Spalding, Wilson, and Macgregor were failing in.
+His initial goal was to develop quality Persimmon woods, something Roger believed he could do better than Spalding, Wilson, and Macgregor.

-Cleveland wedges are arguably their most prized asset, known for their exceptional spin, soft feel, and controlled launch.
-Most Cleveland sponsored players only use the Cleveland golf wedges.
+Their wedges are arguably the most prized asset, known for their exceptional spin, soft feel, and controlled launch.
+Most Cleveland-sponsored players only use the brand’s wedges.

 What Pro Golfers Use Cleveland Clubs?